Testing AdS early dark energy with Planck, SPTpol and LSS data: Introduction

 There are also discords inside CMB datasets.
 It's well-known that there seems to be inconsistency between the high-$\ell$ and low-$\ell$ part in Planck's TT power spectrum \cite{Addison:2015wyg}, where the low-$\ell$ part favors higher $H_0$ and lower $S_8$.
 Planck blamed it to the combined effects of an oscillatory-like set of high-$\ell$ residuals and the deficit in low-$\ell$ ($\ell<30$) power \cite{Planck:2016tof}.
 Gravitational lensing effect can smooth sound peaks (mainly affects high-$\ell$ part), which, however, is stronger than what is excepted in $\Lambda$CDM model \cite{Addison:2015wyg,Motloch:2019gux}.
 Generally, one quantifies this effect by $A_L$, which equals $1$ in a self-consistent model, but actually $A_L=1.180 \pm 0.065$ for Planck \cite{Planck:2018vyg}.
 As a contrast, we have not found this over smoothing effect in ground-base CMB observations.
 Actually, we see $A_L=1.01\pm 0.11$ for ACT \cite{ACT:2020gnv}, while $A_L=0.81\pm 0.14$ SPTpol \cite{SPT:2017jdf}, which is even lower than excepted.

 As the CMB observation covering the widest sky area, Planck measures the most precise TT spectrum in low-$\ell$ part.
 Ground based CMB observations, such as SPT, ACT and POLARBEAR, focus on the polarization power spectrum at small scale.
 They can cover higher $\ell$ than Planck.
 Therefore, Ref.\cite{Chudaykin:2020acu,Chudaykin:2020igl} discarded Planck's high-$\ell$ part and chose to combine Planck low-$\ell$ TT power spectrum and SPTpol polarization spectrum to test the EDE model.
 In this way, the most debatable part of Planck data can be avoided, and interestingly, higher $H_0$ and lower $S_8$ are found.
+See also Ref.\cite{Hill:2021yec,Poulin:2021bjr} for results with ACT DR4 data.

 In AdS-EDE model \cite{Ye:2020btb}, $H_0>72$ km/s/Mpc is compatible with direct $H_0$ measurement at $1\sigma$ level.
 However, it also suffers from the $S_8$ tension.
 Using datasets containing full Planck data, BAO, supernova, SH0ES data, we found $\sigma_8=0.8514$.
 This larger $\sigma_8$ seems inevitable due to the positive correlation between $\Omega_mh^2$ and $H_0$ \cite{Ye:2020oix}.
 Thus it is significant to revisit the constraining power of LSS on the AdS-EDE model using the different CMB dataset that predicts the consistent CMB lensing effect \cite{Chudaykin:2020acu,Chudaykin:2020igl}.
 Moreover, it is also interesting to estimate the effect of $H_0$ prior on AdS-EDE model.
 In this work, we will test AdS-EDE model with combined Planck\_low$\ell$+SPTpol dataset, as well as LSS data.